DixitConsultingGroup/DecisionIntelligence.github.io/services/Scheduling.md

 ---
 layout: page
-title: Scheduling Problem
+title: Scheduling
-subtitle:
+subtitle: Scheduling Problem
 ---
 # Workforce Scheduling:

 Every restaurant manager loves the buzz of a busy service and happy customer and staff experience.
 They love seeing smiling customers when they’ve had a great experience.
 However, what they don’t like is headaches.
-Especially headaches caused by staff scheduling problems.k
+Especially headaches caused by staff scheduling problems.